NCBI-Codeathons/Domain_HMM_Boundaries/ProgressReport.md

    assigned to: Eric

+   *broken up into a set of 80 different files*

 3. Convert protein domain database -> RPS-blast database

    (not necessary?
 Is this a one-liner?
 Document the tool!)